Linear strands of edge ideals of multipartite uniform clutters

 The first isomorphism follows from Lemma \ref{lem-asli} and the last one follows from Lemma \ref{thm-HomExt}.
 Note that these are degree preserving isomorphisms of squarefree modules.
 The first index $i$, for which $\mcL_i(K/\mfa)$ is nonzero is $i=d$.
 Let $D$ be a subset of $V(C)$.
 If $i<d$ and $|D^c| = i$, then $|D| > n-d$.
 This implies that there exist some $j$ such that $V_j \subseteq D$.
 Hence $m_D \in \mfa$.
 For each $i\geq d$, the homogeneous monomials of degree $n-i$ in $K/\mfa$ form a basis of $\mcL_i(K/\mfa)$.
 These monomials are precisely the vertex covers of $C^c$ of cardinality $n-i$, that does not contain any of the partition sets $V_j$, $j=1,\ldots,d$.
 Now it follows from the definition of the complex $\mcL_\bullet(K/\mfa)$ that the terms and differentials are exactly as given above. \end{proof}

 Let $X$ be a polyhedral cell complex with vertex set $V$.
 Suppose that vertices of $X$ are labeled by monomials in the polynomial ring $R=\kk[V]$ with vertices of $X$ as indeterminates.
 We also assume that each face of $X$ is labeled by the the least common multiple of the monomials associated to vertices in $F$.
 The complex $X$ with such a labeling is called a {\it labeled cell complex}.
 Recall that a {\it monomial matrix} is a matrix $(\lambda_{p,q})$ of scalars in $\kk$ whose columns are labeled by monomials $m_p$ and whose rows are labeled by monomials $m_q$, such that $\lambda_{p,q} = 0$ unless $m_q | m_p$.
-Let $C_\bullet = C_\bullet(X)\otimes_\ZZ \kk$ be the reduced chain complex of $X$ with coefficients in $\kk$.
-Each map in $C_\bullet$ is given by a matrix of scalars for which each row and column corresponds to a face in $X$.
+Let $\tC_\bullet = \tC_\bullet(X)\otimes_\ZZ \kk$ be the reduced chain complex of $X$ with coefficients in $\kk$.
+Each map in $\tC_\bullet$ is given by a matrix of scalars for which each row and column corresponds to a face in $X$.
 One can think of these matrices as monomial matrices whose rows and columns are labeled by the monomials associated to corresponding faces.